hugo-fixit/FixIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

     [menu.main.params]
       # add css class to a specific menu item
       class = 'text-center'
-      # whether set as a draft menu item that will not be rendered in the production environment
+      # whether set as a draft menu item whose function is similar to a draft post/page
       draft = false
 ```